Rupert Allason

-Rupert William Simon Allason (born 8 November 1951) is a British former Conservative Party politician and professional author.
+Rupert William Simon Allason (born 8 November 1951) is a British former Conservative Party politician and author.
 He was the Member of Parliament (MP) for Torbay in Devon, from 1987 to 1997.
 He writes books and articles on the subject of espionage under the pen name Nigel West.

 Background

 Born in London, Allason and his brother, Julian, were brought up as Roman Catholics, the faith of their Irish mother, Nuala (who acted under the names Nuala McElveen and Nuala Barrie), daughter of John A. McArevey, of Foxrock, Dublin.
 The boys attended Downside School.
 Their father, James Allason, was also a Conservative Party MP, descended from the architect Thomas Allason.

 Political career

 Allason contested Kettering in 1979 and Battersea in 1983 before being elected as Conservative MP for Torbay in 1987.

-He was opposed to ceding greater power to Brussels; in 1993 he was the only Conservative to refuse to vote for the Maastricht Treaty when it was made into a motion of confidence.
+He was opposed to integration with the European Union; in 1993 he was the only Conservative to refuse to vote for the Maastricht Treaty when it was made into a motion of confidence.
 The vote was narrowly won, but Allason's abstention caused him to have the party whip withdrawn for a year.

 He left parliament after the landslide 1997 general election in which he lost his seat to Liberal Democrat Adrian Sanders.
-He is widely considered to have lost because he failed to tip a pub waitress a week before polling day.
-As a consequence, fourteen waiters who were going to vote for Allason switched to the Liberal Democrats.
-He lost by twelve votes.
+His margin of defeat was just twelve votes, one of the narrowest election margins since 1945.
+It was reported that Allason had failed to tip a pub waitress a week before polling day, and that as a consequence, fourteen waiters who were going to vote for him switched to the Liberal Democrats.

 In 2000, Allason was reported to have considered joining the UK Independence Party (UKIP).
-The author Jon Ronson, in the first chapter of his book Them: Adventures With Extremists, briefly analysed Allason's career and character, with particular emphasis on his 1997 electoral loss.
+Author Jon Ronson, in the first chapter of his book Them: Adventures with Extremists, briefly analysed Allason's career and character, with particular emphasis on his 1997 electoral loss.